Cumulocity-IoT/c8y-docs/content/cockpit/exports-bundle/working-with-exports.md

 3. Click the **Download** button.
 Note that the download result depends on your chosen export mode.

-### Differences between export modes {#differences-between-export-modes}
+### Export modes {#export-modes}

+The export functionality integrated in a widget offers you a number of export modes.

-See below for the details of each export mode available to you.
+See below for the details of each export mode available to you:

 - **Compact**:
   - Processes up to 5,000 records per data point, or up to the data retention limit
   - Creates a single merged file containing all the data